All Episodes

 That's what I tried to do.

-And we lived with my in-laws for three and a half years.
+And we lived with my in-laws for three and a half years, and I appreciate it immensely.

-But to live in this economy where I'm told, you know, get your education, you know, and I've done everything right by you know, everything I've ever been told, and still am scraping by, you know, four and a half years after law school.
+But to live in this economy where I'm told, you know, get your education, you know, and I've done everything right by, you know, everything I've ever been told and still am scraping by, you know, four and a half years after law school.

-It's it's it's absurd and it's insane.
+It's absurd and it's insane.

 Well, what do you think needs to change?

-Uh there's so many regulations and rules that increase the cost of labor, that increase the cost of doing business that you know an employer is not going to pay a ton of money for for an employee that's not going to be, you know, insanely productive for them.
+There's so many regulations and rules that increase the cost of labor, that increase the cost of doing business, that an employer is not going to pay a ton of money For an employee that's not going to be insanely productive for them because they have to pay that money out in other avenues for regulations, for things like that.

 No, that's exactly right.